Valuing Pharmaceutical Drug Innovations: Institutional Background

-{\bf Announcements.} Three regulatory paradigms affect firms' announcements about the success and failure of drug candidates as they transition through different development stages.
-First, the Security and Exchange Commission (SEC) requires all public companies to disclose all material information to their investors via the annual 10-K, quarterly 10-Q, and current 8-K forms. \emph{Regulation Fair Disclosure}, instituted in 2000, requires publicly traded firms to disclose all material information on time.

-Second, the FDA controls what a firm can and cannot announce about its drugs during development.
-For instance, the \emph{Food and Drug Administration Modernization Act} of 1997 established the centralized registry \url{https://www.clinicaltrials.gov}, and firms must register clinical trials within 21 days of enrolling the first subject.
-The FDA also requires firms to disclose information about their clinical trials and their FDA application processes whenever relevant.
-Furthermore, these announcements cannot be \emph{materially misleading}.

-Third, under the \emph{Sarbanes-Oxley Act} of 2002, the SEC monitors firms' announcements about their FDA review process.
-Since 2004, the FDA can refer to the SEC if ``in the normal course of their activities, they believe that a company may have made a false or misleading statement to the investing public."
+Three regulatory paradigms govern firms' announcements about the success and failure of drug candidates throughout the development process.
+First, the Securities and Exchange Commission (SEC) requires public companies to disclose all material information to investors via the annual 10-K, quarterly 10-Q, and current 8-K forms, with \emph{Regulation Fair Disclosure} (2000) mandating timely disclosure of all material information.
+Second, the FDA controls what firms can announce about their drugs during development, requiring registration of clinical trials within 21 days of enrolling the first subject under the \emph{Food and Drug Administration Modernization Act} (1997) and disclosure of information about clinical trials and FDA application processes whenever relevant, ensuring announcements are not \emph{materially misleading}.
+Third, the \emph{Sarbanes-Oxley Act} (2002) allows the SEC to monitor firms' announcements about their FDA review process, and since 2004, the FDA has referred cases of false or misleading statements to the SEC.

-These regulations incentivize firms to inform the market and the general public correctly and promptly.
-Nevertheless, it is up to companies to decide what is \emph{material} and what is \emph{not misleading}.
-This ambiguity is more pronounced when the results from clinical trials are ``small" and for large companies developing multiple drugs.
-In such cases, firms may either delay announcements or bundle negative announcements with positive announcements to try and ``soften" the market reaction.
+These regulations incentivize firms to inform the market correctly and promptly.
+However, companies retain some discretion in determining what is considered ``material'' and ``not misleading.''
+This ambiguity is more pronounced when clinical trial results are less prominent or when large-cap firms are developing multiple drugs.
+In such cases, firms may delay or ``bundle'' negative and positive announcements to soften the market reaction.
+Our analysis restricts attention to only those days on which firms make a single announcement.\footnote{Appendix \ref{app:single_announcement} discusses this restriction in detail, including the frequency of multi-announcements.}

-However, we remain agnostic about the incentives for bundling because we focus on days with only one announcement by a firm.
-Furthermore, we consider only \emph{major} announcements that are most certainly \emph{material}.
-In particular, we use the information only about discovery, whether a firm applies for FDA authorization to market the drug, the FDA's decision, and discontinuations at different stages.

-{\bf International Announcements.} Although most announcements in our sample are made in the U.S. and involve the FDA, U.S. firms also market drugs elsewhere, e.g., in the E.U. and Canada.
-We use announcements in all of the ``western" countries.
-They all have similar rules governing drug development and announcements; see Chapter 7 of \cite{Ng2015}.